Azure-Samples/aks-load-testing/README.md

     --subscription $subscription
 ```

-This step gives access to the GitHub action to write to the cluster (make changes to the configuration via `kubectl apply`) and create load tests.
+This step gives access to the GitHub Actions workflow to write to the cluster (make changes to the configuration via `kubectl apply`) and create load tests.

 Next, create a second service principal with access to publish to the Azure Container Registry.
 This will have a username/password that needs to be copied to GitHub secrets (see next section):